How much medical knowledge is required for a Child Life Specialist?

 What schools offer programs or degrees to become a Child Life Specialist?

-The second program is at Edgewood College in Madison.
+There is one university in Wisconsin that offers coursework specific to Child Life, Edgewood College in Madison.
 This program offers a degree in Child Life.
-Other universities in Wisconsin have degrees in Human Development and Family Studies, Child Development, Psychology and Sociology that could substitute for a Child Life degree.
+Other universities in Wisconsin only offer degrees in Human Development and Family Studies, Child Development, Psychology and Sociology.
 The requirements for these degrees offer classes related to child and adolescent development, family systems, learning, play, stress/coping, separation and loss.
-However, a Child Life degree will better prepare students for an internship and career.
+However, due to the new requirements to sit for the certification exam, Child Life degree is necessary for an internship and career.
 If a student is interested in a career in Child Life, it is strongly recommended to research Child Life programs in Wisconsin and across the United States.

 What are the prerequisites when applying for an internship in Child Life?